 Becoming a Golden Hawk means more than just cheering on our (really good) varsity teams – it means being a student who cares about your community, who works hard in the classroom, and who takes advantage of all the learning opportunities that can happen outside the classroom, too.

-Professor Dawe joined the Faculty of Science at Wilfrid Laurier University as an assistant professor in the Chemistry and Biochemistry department in July 2013.
-She holds a Master's of Science from the University of Utah, and both a Bachelor's degree in Intermediate and Secondary Education, and a PhD in Chemistry, from Memorial University of Newfoundland.
-Prior to joining Laurier, she was a faculty member and research associate (small molecule x-ray crystallography) at Memorial University of Newfoundland.
+Professor Dawe joined the Faculty of Science at Wilfrid Laurier University in the Chemistry and Biochemistry department in July 2013.
+She holds a Master's of Science from the University of Utah (2004), and both a Bachelor's degree in Intermediate and Secondary Education (2004), and a PhD in Chemistry (2008), from Memorial University of Newfoundland.

 Research Interests / Ongoing Projects

 We are interested in working towards answers to the following questions: